What’s in a Child Protection Policy?

 Conduct interviews for all staff and volunteers, including asking questions about the staff or volunteers’ suitability to work with children.
 Personal interviews should be used to get to know the candidate.
 Use this time to gain understanding of the candidate’s interest and suitability in working with children.

 Verify all candidates provide at least two references from recent and relevant work and that telephone reference checks are conducted for all positions.
 Live reference checks should be used to gain more information about the candidate, including a verification of past employment.
-Reference checks can also give more insight into potential signs of or risk factors for harmful behaviors.
+Reference checks can also give more insight into potential signs of risk factors for harmful behaviors.

 Screening & Hiring